Nano-DNA-Studios/Machine-Learning-Math/README.md

 # DNA-Math
- A Library of Classes used for Math Operations
+ A Library of Classes used for Machine Learning Math Can Also be used for Regular Linear Algebra